Seventh-Grade Course Listing

 This is an introductory course to help develop an awareness and understanding of the visual arts; their function in society and impact on our daily lives.
 Students will explore a variety of media and processes, emphasizing thinking skills, self-expression, and self-discipline.

 Students are required to take one of three music electives: band, chorus, or orchestra.
 The music requirement may be waived for students who are taking Reading Resource, Math Resource, English for Speakers of Other Languages, Extended Learning Program, Learning Lab, or a special education support classes.
+Spanish is NOT a required course.

 The seventh-grade chorus sings two and three-part music and is open to all students who enjoy singing.
 During the year the chorus will present two concerts for the public.
 All chorus members are eligible to try out for the show choir.
 Chorus meets every other day and is a one-year course.

 Students are provided large group, small group, and individual orchestra experiences.
 Individual or small group lessons are provided for each student.
 The orchestra will perform at several concerts during the year.
 Orchestra meets every other day and is a one-year course.
-Each student is also encouraged to participate in a combined junior high orchestra.

 This introductory course is designed to bridge the gap between elementary Spanish and Spanish I. Students will continue to explore the Spanish language structure and cultures.
 Spanish meets every other day and is a one-year course.
 This course is recommended for students preparing to take Spanish I in 8th grade.